School place offers

-All secondary school offers went out on 1 March 2021.
+All secondary school offers are sent on 1 March 2022.

 How you’ll get your offer